mailchimp/content-style-guide/03-writing-about-people.html.md

 - trans
 - LGBT

+Don’t use these words in reference to LGBT people or communities:

+- homosexual
+- queer
+- lifestyle
+- preference

 Don’t use “gay marriage” or “same-sex” marriage unless the distinction is relevant to what you’re writing.
 Otherwise, it’s just “marriage.”

 When writing about a person, use their preferred pronouns.
 If you’re uncertain, just use their name.